Staff Biographies

 Sarah Emine Unal

 Sarah Emine Unal is a Staff Chaplain at NYP/Columbia University Irving Medical Center.
 Before this role, she was a chaplain resident at Penn Medicine Princeton Health.
 She finished her undergraduate degree in Sakarya University Faculty of Theology in Turkey.
 She got her MDiv Degree in Hartford International University (Hartford Seminary) in Connecticut.
-She is a candidate for Board Certified Certification by the Association of Professional Chaplains.
-Sarah has special interest in mental health and the connection between mental health and spirituality.
+She is a Board-Certified Chaplain by the Association of Professional Chaplains.
+Sarah has a special interest in mental health and the connection between mental health and spirituality.
+Also, she has had a special interest in music and singing for years and she sings amateurly on special occasions.